HackYourFuture/curriculum/student-manual.md

 - A decent CV and LinkedIn profile coupled with interview skills
 - Introductions to companies looking to hire programmers or software testers

 In order for this to be turned into reality, you will have to work very hard.
 In the following section you will find an overview of all the subjects you’ll be learning about throughout the course.

 ## 1.1 Curriculum <a name="curriculum"></a>
 The 7 months are divided into different modules, each building on the one before.
 Here’s the [overview](https://github.com/HackYourFuture/curriculum).

 However, there is no time to rest after graduation because the next challenge will be to find an internship (see also section 1.7).
-After you graduate it might take some time before you actually find an opportunity.
-That is why we have developed the [Post-Graduation Package](https://github.com/hackyourfuture/post-grad-ed).
-The PGP consists of additional technical projects that you will build to improve your skills and increase your chances of finding an internship.
+After you graduate it might take some time before you actually find an opportunity, around 0 - 3 months (depending on different factors which youll hear more about on your first career training).
+That is why we have developed the [Post-Graduation Package](https://github.com/hackyourfuture/post-grad-ed), a set of additional resources and technical projects that will help you improve your skills, enrich your portfolio and thus increase your chances of finding an internship.

+In short, as long as you have drive and work hard, we will be there next to you to help you gain the skills you need to start your tech career!

 > How to Improve the Curriculum!
 >